 A Note From the Founder

-With me, it has always been unacceptable that the most visible and vilified race of people in America are without our own national news media representation.
+With me, it has always been unacceptable that the most visible and vilified race of people in America are without our own national news media representation, which is even more ridiculous and unacceptable in this media driven age.
 The logic and common sense of it all has always been to me, inescapable.
 Complaining about news media bias on the one hand while marching and demonstrating to gain news media attention on the other should lead to the obvious conclusion; get our own national news media apparatus.
 That has been my perception going all the way back to my college days, particularly during the civil rights movement.
-As time went by it became apparent to me that if this obvious solution was to be implemented I will have to be the person to make it happen.
+As time went by it became apparent to me that if this obvious solution was to be implemented I will have to be the one to make it happen.

 My initial strategy to address this longstanding post civil rights lack of our own national news media problem was to produce a national weekly news magazine first and then spin off a weekly 60 Minute’s type TV news magazine show.
 This was my approach to establish national news media representation for black Americans.
 The name U.S.A.
 This Week was purposely selected when we started in 1994 so as not to suggest limitations like “black weekly.”
 Our focus is on the interests and concerns of black Americans but not limited to that narrow scope.
 The world doesn’t work that way and neither will we.
 Everything is related, artificial separations ignore the realities.
 The universality of our appeal will ultimately define itself.

 “A Mind Is A Terrible Thing To Waste ” “A Mindset Is A Hard Thing To Replace”